CarolaZapp/dieParty_FE/README.md

   - and, and, and ...

 ## Folder structure frontend:
+- src
   - api
   - assets
   - components
   - fonts
   - images
   - lib
   - styles

 ## To start frontend: